The Hastings Park Farmers Market takes place weekly on Sundays from November until the end of April at Hastings Skatepark by the PNE in Vancouver.

 The Hastings Park Farmers Market is located on the west side of the PNE grounds by Renfrew Street and Pandora Street.
 The market takes place between the Agrodome and the Forum.
 Close by you’ll find the PNE’s Italian garden, a playground for the kids and the skateboard park.

 In the spring of 2020 the Hastings Park Farmers Market ran on Sundays from 10 am to 2 pm until April 26th.
-It then started up again in the fall in early November and continues for another season until April of 2021.
+It then started up again in the fall in early November and continues for another season until April 25th, 2021.

 Farmers Market Video